elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Bumped backup-postgres image to use tag `1.2.0`, which includes newer versions of the postgresql client
 - Fixed Test User RBAC
 - Fixed the shifted comment after running init
+- Kubernetes cluster status Grafana dashboard not loading data for some panels

 ### Added